We help libraries listen to their communities and plan for the future.

 What is a community needs assessment?

-A community needs assessment include several components:
+A community needs assessment includes several components:

-- Review of circulation trends
+- Review of library usage data

 - Comparison of the library's operations with current public library trends